wolfSSL/documentation/wolfSSL/src/chapter02.md

 Forked from public domain LibTomMath library.
 For more information about LibTomMath, please see https://www.libtom.net/LibTomMath/ .
 Please note that since then, the wolfSSL team has made many modifications and optimizations so much of the documentation on that site might not apply to wolfSSL's implementation.

+If built without configuration nor modification to any macros, for example for an embedded target, the macros will use this implementation.
+This is generally the most portable and generally easiest to get going with.
+The negatives to the normal big integer library are that it is slower, it uses a lot of heap memory as all memory is allocated from the heap and requires an `XREALLOC()` implementation.

 #### Fast Math

 ##### USE_FAST_MATH

 Forked from public domain LibTomFastMath library.
 For more information about LibTomFastMath, please see https://www.libtom.net/LibTomFastMath/ .
 Please note that since then, the wolfSSL team has made many modifications and optimizations so much of the documentation on that site might not apply to wolfSSL's implementation.

 Switches the big integer library to a faster one that uses assembly if possible. fastmath will speed up public key operations like RSA, DH, and DSA.
-By default, wolfSSL uses the normal big integer math library.
-This is generally the most portable and generally easiest to get going with.
-The negatives to the normal big integer library are that it is slower and it uses a lot of dynamic memory.
+By default, wolfSSL's configure scripts are setup to use the math library for x86_64 and aarch archetectures.
 This option switches the big integer library to a faster one that uses assembly if possible.
 Assembly inclusion is dependent on compiler and processor combinations.
 Some combinations will need additional configure flags and some may not be possible.
 Help with optimizing fastmath with new assembly routines is available on a consulting basis.

+For fast math, all memory is allocated on the stack.
 Because the stack memory usage can be larger when using fastmath, we recommend defining [`TFM_TIMING_RESISTANT`](#tfm_timing_resistant) as well when using this option.
 This will get rid of large static arrays.
+This uses less stack because there are no shortcuts and therefore less branching during private key operations.
+This also makes the implementation more secure as timing attacks are a real threat and can give malicious third parties enough information to reproduce the private key.

 On ia32, for example, all of the registers need to be available so high optimization and omitting the frame pointer needs to be taken care of. wolfSSL will add `-O3 -fomit-frame-pointer` to GCC for non debug builds.
 If you're using a different compiler you may need to add these manually to `CFLAGS` during configure.